-- Bugger This, I'm Outta Here!: Spike walks out on the final song before it's finished.
+- Bugger This, I'm Outta Here!: Spike walks out on the next-to-last song before it's finished.

 - Call Back: Willow's theory, "Some kid is dreaming, and we're all stuck inside his wacky Broadway nightmare," is the plot of a much earlier episode if you leave out the "Broadway" part.

-- Also, Dawn's line to Buffy of "The hardest thing to do in this world is live in it" is a repeat of Buffy's line to her in the previous season finale.
+- Also, Dawn's line to Buffy of "The hardest thing in this world is to live in it" is a repeat of Buffy's line to her in the previous season finale.

 - Can't Live with Them, Can't Live without Them: Spike re Buffy.
-"I hope she fries / I'll be free if that bitch dies / I better help her out" and "First he'll kill her, then I'll save her / No, I'll save her, then I'll kill her!"
+"I hope she fries / I'm free if that bitch dies / I'd better help her out" and "First he'll kill her, then I'll save her / No, I'll save her, then I'll kill her!"